Ancient Egypt's spellbinding mummy portraits

 Before Svoboda founded APPEAR, mummy portraits had faced myriad scholarship hurdles.
 When excavations of Egyptian burial grounds and the subsequent trade of artifacts reached full throttle, in the late 1800s, the portraits were often ripped from the mummies they decorated.

-"You don't get the full context," Marsha Hill, curator of Egyptian art at the Metropolitan Museum of Art, explained to Artsy.
+"You don't get the full context," Marsha Hill, curator of Egyptian art at the Metropolitan Museum of Art, explained.
 "You're playing with a very small deck when it comes to actual portraits paired with actual mummies."

 What's more, the mummy paintings existed in scholarship limbo, falling somewhere between classifications of Roman and Egyptian art.
-They'd been made in a time of great cultural melding in Egypt, during the Roman occupation, and represent both Egyptian funerary traditions (mummification) and the Romans' burgeoning experimentation with portraiture and painting techniques like encaustic—a painting method that entails melting beeswax and then adding colored pigments to it.
+They'd been made in a time of great cultural melding in Egypt, during the Roman occupation, and represent both Egyptian funerary traditions (mummification) and the Romans' burgeoning experimentation with portraiture and painting techniques like encaustic -- a painting method that entails melting beeswax and then adding colored pigments to it.

-"When they entered collections in the 19th century, mummy portraits were viewed more as curiosities because no one really knew what to make of them," Svoboda told Artsy.
-"They weren't completely Egyptian and they weren't completely Classical—they were both."
+"When they entered collections in the 19th century, mummy portraits were viewed more as curiosities because no one really knew what to make of them," Svoboda said.
+"They weren't completely Egyptian and they weren't completely Classical -- they were both."

-APPEAR is addressing these challenges by bringing together an array of scholars, curators, scientists, and conservators to research a large group of mummy portraits (a handful of which are still attached to their original mummies or bits of shroud).
+APPEAR is addressing these challenges by bringing together an array of scholars, curators, scientists and conservators to research a large group of mummy portraits (a handful of which are still attached to their original mummies or bits of shroud).

-To aggregate and easily compare information about these works, participating institutions upload details on each painting's size, materials, inscriptions, tool marks, panel shape, decorative details, and more to a single database.
+To aggregate and easily compare information about these works, participating institutions upload details on each painting's size, materials, inscriptions, tool marks, panel shape, decorative details and more to a single database.

 The project kicked off at a key moment in conservation innovation, when new technologies allowing for less invasive analysis emerged.
 Ultraviolet illumination, infrared reflectography, radiography, and other imaging methods let conservators scan and characterize materials without having to extract samples from the delicate works.

 "Before, you had to take a very large sample to identify the pigment or wood, and with these precious objects, you can't really do that; most institutions won't allow it," explained Svoboda.
-"So these developments have been enormous in advancing the understanding of [the portraits]."
+"So these developments have been enormous in advancing the understanding of (the portraits)."

 As museums continue to populate the APPEAR database with new research, Svoboda and her collaborators have begun to draw conclusions.
 Several point to the formalization of artistic workshops during the 1st and 3rd centuries C.E., when most mummy portraits were created.
-For instance, the skilled application of tempera and encaustic paint—sometimes both on a single panel—indicates a transference of technique from one artist to another in a studio setting.
+For instance, the skilled application of tempera and encaustic paint -- sometimes both on a single panel -- indicates a transference of technique from one artist to another in a studio setting.

 Some scholars also hypothesize that varying panel shapes and sizes (some have rounded corners, while others are diagonal; some are thick, others thin) may denote the methods of a particular workshop or region.